nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/configure-nuxeo-platform.md

 BigCorp needs a new feature added to this workflow: have someone from Accounting specify the amount to refund to the client, with a full refund automatically granted to cancellations that occur within 10 days of signing.

-In the steps below, we will show you how to add custom schemas, automation chains and workflow steps to fulfill this feature request.
+In the steps below, we will show you how to add custom schemas, automation chains and workflow steps to fulfil this feature request.

 ## Setting Up